twisterarmy/twister-data-guard/README.md

 1. follower.py - search and auto follow new users in the twister blockchain (completed)
 2. reader.py - loading and auto reading public post of the followed users (todo)
-3. publisher.py - sending the data into the DHT to make database visible for the other nodes (todo, may be integrated in 1/2 scripts)
+3. publisher.py - sending data collected into the DHT to make database visible for the other nodes (todo, may be integrated in 1/2 scripts)